-Use your inventory management software to monitor your supply levels over the holiday season.
-Inventory management and control software will assist you in tracking comprehensive statistics and running a more structured business.
+Use your inventory management software to monitor supply levels over the holiday season.
+Inventory management and control software can assist you in tracking comprehensive statistics and running a more structured business.
 You can manage your company operations effortlessly and avoid stockouts or over-ordering problems.
 Some of the key functions that well-integrated inventory management software can assist with include:

-Even on the busy days of the holiday season, such as Black Friday, Cyber Monday, or Christmas Day, your inventory management software can check your inventory counts.
-Tracking your inventory flow might help optimize your inventory for the following holiday season!
+Even on the busiest days of the holiday season, such as Black Friday, Cyber Monday, or Christmas Day, your inventory management software can check your counts.
+Tracking your inventory flow might help optimize your stock for the following holiday season!

 Conduct Inventory Audits

-Prevent inventory disasters by auditing your inventory regularly.
+Prevent inventory disasters by auditing regularly.
 An inventory audit compares your financial records to your inventory counts to ensure they match.
-If you fail to audit your inventory, you may sell items you no longer have.
-Keep track of your inventory levels by doing product counts or cutoff analysis (pausing operations temporarily to ensure accurate counts).
-Keep track of what’s current and what’s not when you’re evaluating your stock.
+If you fail to audit, you may accidentally sell items you no longer have.
+Keep track of your stock levels by doing product counts or cutoff analysis (pausing operations temporarily to ensure accurate counts).
+Keep track of what's current and what's not when you're evaluating your stock.
 What has been on the shelf the longest?
-What about the quickest?
+What sells the quickest?
 What needs to be taken away to create room for new products?

 Inventory Financing Can Help with the Holiday Season

-With inventory financing, you acquire capital to create a needed inventory and then pay back as it sells, allowing you to load your shelves without emptying your wallet before the holiday season.
+With inventory financing, you acquire capital to create a needed inventory and then pay the funds back as the product sells, allowing you to load your shelves without emptying your wallet before the holiday season.

 Inventory financing can be beneficial in a variety of ways, including: